dabeaz/curio/docs/devel.rst

 operation in ``parent()`` expires, a ``TimeoutCancellationError`` is raised in ``child()`` instead.
 This causes the loop to stop.

-There are are still some ways that timeouts can go wrong and you'll find yourself battling a sky full of swooping manta rays.
+There are still some ways that timeouts can go wrong and you'll find yourself battling a sky full of swooping manta rays.
 The best way to make your head explode is to catch ``TaskTimeout`` exceptions in code that doesn't use ``timeout_after()``.
 For example::